Monogamy relations for relativistically causal correlations: Relativistic causality and the dependency on the number of spatial dimensions

+{ Let us first remark that if we consider the setup from Figure~1 from the main text in a world with just one spatial dimension, then spacelike separation of the three parties is sufficient for the three parties to display correlations that differ from~\eqref{eq:ns}.

+In more spatial dimensions this is not the case anymore and in the following we show how the positions of $(x,a)$, $(y,b)$ and $(z,c)$ in Figure~1 affect this in different dimensions.}

-\begin{example} Let us consider the example from Figure~\ref{fig:bob_jams} but now take one of the additional spatial dimensions into account.
+Let us consider the example from {Figure~1 of the main text} but now take one additional spatial dimensions into account.
 For convenience of notation we choose units such that the speed of light is 1.
 Thus (in our reference frame from before) we have three events at coordinates $(t,u,v)=(0,0,0)$ where $a$ was generated from $x$, at $(t,u,v)=(0,\frac{r}{2},0)$ where $b$ was generated from $y$ and at $(t,u,v)= (0,r,0)$, where $c$ was generated from $z$.
 Note that $r >0$.

 Now let us consider the boundary of the intersection of the future light cones of $a$ and $c$.
 This is the intersection of two cones parametrised by $r_a, s_a$ and $r_c, s_c$ as

 namely $\mathcal{S}_{ac} = \mathcal{K}_a \cap \mathcal{K}_c$.
 To characterise $\mathcal{S}_{ac}$, we first find the points that are simultaneously on the boundary of $\mathcal{K}_a$ and $\mathcal{K}_c$, namely Now $\mathcal{S}_{ac}$ is the union of all light cones starting at points in $\tilde{\mathcal{S}}_{ac}$.
 Notice in particular that this set itself is not a light cone, i.e., its points are not within the future of a single point (as would be the case in $1+1$-dimensions).
 Namely, take $\delta >0$ and compare the two points $(\frac{r}{2}, \frac{r}{2}, 0)$, $(\frac{r}{2}+\delta, \frac{r}{2}, \sqrt{(\frac{r}{2}+\delta)^2-(\frac{r}{2})^2}) \in \tilde{\mathcal{S}}_{ac}$.
 Now the second point cannot be reached by $(\frac{r}{2}, \frac{r}{2}, 0)+ (\delta, 0, s)$, since in a future light cone $s \leq \delta$ but $\delta < \sqrt{\delta^2+r \delta}$ for $\delta >0$.